ReckoningHero/website2/_pages/projects.md

 | **C++ DirectX Framework:  X Marks the Spot**            |     Description   |
 | :---                |     :----        |
 | ![C++ Framework](/assets/img/Project3.JPG) |INDIVIDUAL PROJECT:  C++ Framework that uses DirectX 11 and 3D directories with 2D-gaming environment
-Note: A DirextX 3D game I made back when I finished up high school.
+Note: A DirextX 3D game I made back when I finished up back in high school.
 Easy API interface to make an excuetable program to intialize an algorithm that let the user move in a 2D array/if-else coordinations in real time environment.           |

 <body>